hamlet-io/docs/docs/in-depth/contribute/structure/providers/azure.md

 ## Azure References

-* the Azure provider plugin adds some provider-specific references (link) to the Hamlet engine
+* the Azure provider plugin adds some provider-specific references (link) to the hamlet engine
-* Additionally Hamlet extends some shared references (link) which are identified in the Reference Data definitions (link)
+* Additionally hamlet extends some shared references (link) which are identified in the Reference Data definitions (link)
   * Where the plugin extends an existing reference, the reference is namespaced

 ```json